 Read and initial EITHER A or B:

-1. "I give my consent to the instructor to discuss my course grades with me via e-mail."
+1. "I give my consent to the instructor to discuss my course grades with n ne via e-mail."
 (Initial)

 OR

-2. "I prefer the following method for discussing course grades (e.g., phone call, wait for registrar's notice at end of term; Choice is subject to negotiation of a mutually acceptable method)."
-(Initial)
+2. "I prefer the following method for discussing course grades (e.g., phon term; Choice is subject to negotiation of a mutually acceptable method •

 Name Method:

-"I will promptly notify the instructor in writing (via signed written notice AND receipted e-mail) of any change in my wishes."
+"I will promptly notify the instructor in writing (via signed written notice AND wishes." receipted e-mail) of any change in my

 Student Signature Date

 Student Name Printed